THE VFA PIONEER HISTORIES PROJECT

 JW: I see.
 Okay.
 Well, you told us a little about your early years, can you tell us if ethnic background or religion is important?
 And what about your childhood do you think, got you in the direction that you went, ultimately?

 RCB: Well, ultimately, I think it was the fact that my mother was a widow at a very young age with two children.
 My experience was that a woman needed to be able to work, support herself and her children.
 So, it was not the women’s movement that got me involved with the idea that I would have a career.
-Even though my mother, when she remarried, it was an unfortunate marriage actually.
-At one point she said, “I hope you won’t have to work as hard as I did.”
+Even though my mother, when she remarried (it was an unfortunate marriage actually) at one point said, “I hope you won’t have to work as hard as I did.”
 But I said, “Well, you were happiest when you were actually working.”
 So, she was really the model for me for the notion that a woman needed to be independent and capable of supporting more than herself.

 JW: Right.
 In those years, many women did not work.